ACNA WA Antitrafficking ThinkTank

 Deep dive on the Seattle City Council’s new Stay out of Areas of Prostitution (SOAP) ordinance aimed at reducing sex trafficking on Aurora Avenue North—and how effective it is.

-Things to Do—It’s On Us
+Everyday Things to Do—It’s On Us

 Underreporting of trafficking is one of law enforcement’s biggest problems.
 We can help!